Souradip2000/Souradip2000/README.md

 # 💫 About Me:
-🔹 Final Year B.Tech Student at Vellore Institute of Technology, Bhopal --- 🔹 Passionate Mobile App Developer specializing in Flutter 🔹 Experienced in Front End Web Development
+🔹 Final Year B.Tech Student at Vellore Institute of Technology, Bhopal<br>
+🔹 Passionate Mobile App Developer specializing in Flutter 🔹 Experienced in Front End Web Development
 🔹 Proficient in C++, Java, and Python with a strong grasp on Data Structures & Algorithms